 Radiation therapists are critical in the treatment of cancer and other diseases that require radiation treatments.
 The work is performed mostly in hospitals and outpatient centers, but can also be in physician offices.
 Income is well over $85,000 per year, and the field is expected to grow by 9% over the next decade, which is faster than average for the job market at large.

-Education/training: You’ll need either an associate’s or bachelor’s degree in radiation therapy, and licensing is required in most states.
+Education/Training Required: You’ll need either an associate’s or bachelor’s degree in radiation therapy, and licensing is required in most states.
 That usually involves passing a national certification exam.

-Challenges: You’ll be working largely with cancer patients, so you’ll need a keen sensitivity to the patient’s you’re working with.
+Job Challenges: You’ll be working largely with cancer patients, so you’ll need a keen sensitivity to the patient’s you’re working with.
 You’ll need to be able to explain the treatment process and answer questions patients might have.
 There may also be the need to provide some degree of emotional support.
 Also, if you’re working in a hospital, the position may involve working nights and weekends.

 Why you may want to become a radiation therapist: